 *Tentative organization of the study into chapters (Note: Proposed chapter titles are not sufficient, and should be supplemented by abstracts or tentative summaries of what will be covered in each section)

 Defense of the Dissertation: The student works principally with the advisor in researching the topic and writing preliminary drafts.
 At least two weeks prior to the date when oral defense of the completed dissertation is expected, the student must furnish each member of the committee with a readable draft in good form, including documentation and bibliography.
+At this time, the student must also ask the Graduate Coordinator to contact the Graduate College with details of the defense date and time.
+That office will publicize the upcoming defense to the larger BGSU community.
 Committee members may require revision prior to the oral defense.
 The student meets with the committee and a public audience for oral defense of the dissertation.
 If the dissertation is successfully defended and the manuscript is acceptable in both content and form, the committee indicates its approval by signing the ETD Submission/Approval Form.
 It should be noted that the approval form is divided into two sections, “Final Examination Report” and “Manuscript Approval.”
 Thus it is possible, even though the final oral examination has been passed, for the committee to request substantive changes or additions before approving the manuscript.
 In planning to meet Graduate College deadlines, the student should take this possibility under consideration.
 Only one negative vote is permissible.

 7. Abstracts: An abstract of the dissertation must be provided along with the final draft.
 (See “Thesis and Dissertation Handbook” for details)